 Surprising Reasons To Give Up Gluten

 Now we are getting to the good stuff.
 Hence, this is the really interesting and rather exciting part of the whole subject.
 The following facts are drawn out of studies and are merely there to give you food for thought.
-In the end, like I said these are still areas that need to be explored further.
+In the end, as I said these are still areas that need to be explored further.
 However, there is strong evidence that gluten might not be all too good for our bodies anyway.

 - More than 55 negative health conditions can be linked to the consumption of gluten.
 As stated above the immune system of a gluten-sensitive human sends antibodies to attack the inflammatory gluten.
 The gliadin found in the protein family often mistakingly attacks other organs in the human body.
 This can range from the skin, the thyroid to the brain.
-Researchers call the process molecular mimicry and indicate that people sensitive to gluten are often also sensitive to other foods with similarly structured proteins.
+Researchers call the process, molecular mimicry and indicate that people sensitive to gluten are often also sensitive to other foods with similarly structured proteins.
 The fact is that potentially the gluten you consume causes other issues outside of the digestive system.
 To these issues, researchers count rheumatoid arthritis and Hashimoto’s, an autoimmune thyroid condition.
 Both of those negative health problems are potentially caused by the previously described molecular mimicry.

 - The inflammation caused by the consumption of gluten suggests that eating gluten can give you bad skin.
 The skin is your biggest organ and can be highly sensitive to hormonal fluctuations caused by constant irritation of the body through gluten and the production of the stress hormone named cortisol.
-Higher cortisol levels can potentially lead to weight gain, sleep issues and acne.
+Higher cortisol levels can potentially lead to weight gain, sleep issues, and acne.

-- Have you heard about the gut brain connection?
+- Have you heard about the gut-brain connection?
 Yes, this is a thing.
 90-95% of your serotonin is made in the gut.
 Most importantly, serotonin is the number one neurotransmitter in charge of mood regulation.
-Being deficient in serotonin can lead to depression and anxiety related conditions.
+Being deficient in serotonin can lead to depression and anxiety-related conditions.
 Where does gluten fit into this?
 Yet again, gluten potentially damages the gut.
 In fact, it is ought to be poorly digested and therefore potentially leads to bacteria and yeast overgrowth.
 The latter could be responsible for reducing serotonin production.
 In contrast, the bacteria produced causes chemicals to mimic neurotransmitters.
-Through getting into the brain they have the ability to facilitate mood swings, depression and anxiety.
+Through getting into the brain they have the ability to facilitate mood swings, depression, and anxiety.

-(Reference: Non-coeliac gluten sensitivity, Intestinal cell damage and systemic immune activation in individuals reporting sensitivity to wheat in the absence of coeliac disease, The gluten, gut and thyroid connection, What is gluten?, Celiac disease)
+(Reference: Non-coeliac gluten sensitivity, Intestinal cell damage and systemic immune activation in individuals reporting sensitivity to wheat in the absence of coeliac disease, The gluten, gut, and thyroid connection, What is gluten?, Celiac disease)